ISBN SKU EAN valid already in use distribute free ISBN Purchase ISBN

 What's an ISBN?
 Why do I need one?
 Why is my ISBN already in use?
 Where do I get an ISBN?
 Answers to these questions and more are included in this article.

 Independent publishers and authors are responsible for acquiring ISBNs or EANs for their books.
-An ISBN/EAN is needed for books sold through Ingram's Global Distribution Channels.
+A valid and unique ISBN/EAN is needed for books sold through Ingram's Global Distribution network of more than 40,000 bookstores, retailers, libraries, and schools.

 IMPORTANT NOTICE: There are websites where you can obtain a free-generated ISBN.
 DO NOT USE these ISBNs as they are not valid.
 ISBNs are created using a complex mathematical solution to create a unique identifier & must also be registered with the International Standard Book Number’s governing bodies, such as Bowker in the United States at https://www.myidentifiers.com/ or Neilsen in the United Kingdom at https://www.nielsenisbnstore.com/Home/Isbn.
-Unregistered, invalid ISBNs will result in the removal of your title & possibly closure of your IngramSpark account.
+Unregistered, invalid ISBNs will result in the removal of your title & possibly the closure of your IngramSpark account.
+We do not recommend purchasing ISBNs or EANs from other publishers or sources.

 An ISBN (International Standard Book Number), also known as EAN (European Article Number), is a unique thirteen-digit item code provided by your country’s ISBN agency and assigned by publishers to identify the format and edition of a title.